Your Expert Guide

 Imagine strolling along tree-lined streets, waving to other families who are out with their strollers and dogs, yet still being close to Fort Worth's cultural offerings.

-"There's a real Leave It to Beaver charm here," says real estate agent Ashley Mooring, who has been working in the Monticello neighborhood for more than a decade.
+"This is such a vibrant community," says real estate agent Ashley Mooring, who has been working in the Monticello neighborhood for more than a decade.

 A native Texan with a BBA from the University of Texas, Mooring cheers for both the Longhorns and her home team, the TCU Horned Frogs.